We are often asked "What style of pelvic toner or pelvic floor exerciser would suit me best?"

 We DO NOT recommend that you keep them in for long periods of time as this can fatigue the pelvic floor muscles.

-Cones or weights are not suitable for women who have a prolapse as the prolapse can preclude the correct positioning of the cone.
+Cones or weights are not suitable for women who have a prolapse as the prolapse can prevent the correct positioning of the cone.

-Some women with a wider vaginal vault may find that the cones do not sit correctly in the vagina and may therefore find the wider vaginal balls suit them better.
+Some women with a greater vaginal width may find that the cones do not sit correctly in the vagina and find the wider vaginal balls suit them better.

 You can easily test whether this applies to you.

-- VAGINAL BALLS are usually wider in diamter than cones and therefore are much easier for some women to hold in place within the vagina.
+VAGINAL BALLS are usually wider in diameter than cones and therefore are much easier for some women to hold in place within the vagina.
 Most are not progressive like cones apart from Luna Beads™

 Research has shown that they are effective .